 *Please note* We advise opening a Word document and making a note of your answers while completing your application, as applications are not guaranteed to save once you leave Microsoft Forms.

-School of Chemistry received £1,500 to create Waterless Condensers.
+School of Chemistry and Chemical Engineering received £1,500 to create Waterless Condensers.

-With the help of George Burton, Queen's Glass Blower, School of Chemistry have created a number of waterless condensers to replace water-cooled condensers traditionally used during student experiments.
-This project will replace 25 reflux condensers, saving many thousands of litres of water every year.
+With the help of George Burton, Queen's Glass Blower, the School of Chemistry and Chemical Engineering have created a number of waterless condensers to replace water-cooled condensers traditionally used during student experiments.
+This project will replace 25 reflux condensers, saving thousands of litres of water every year.

 Widening Participation Unit received £1,310 to organise green workshops in five local primary schools.